Resources for small museums and historic sites

 Volunteer training manuals can expedite and UNIFY volunteer efforts.
 This is an outline that takes you through the process of constructing a training manual.
 (PDF)

-Hagley Museum and Library has a good example of a volunteer training manual.
-(PDF)
+Hagley Museum and Library has a good example of a volunteer training handbook (PDF).

 The Museum & Education Department Volunteer Handbook from the Champaign County Forest Preserve District is a good model that you can follow for your own volunteer handbook.
 (PDF) It includes volunteer job descriptions, application and emergency contact forms, and waivers for risk and background checks.

 After your volunteers arrive, you’ll need to orient them to your site.
-Check out this orientation manual for a good example.
+Check out this orientation manual for a good example from the Volunteer Centre of Camrose and District, in Alberta, Canada.
 (PDF)